Lt Col (Retired) Keiron Spires QVRM TD

 Since 2014 I have been involved with an older persons theatre group.
 Their aim is to be socially inclusive, and I was invited to help them find a technology solution that would enable members of the company who could no longer manage performance spaces, to remain part of performances.
 I assisted with a production called ‘Exiles’ which highlighted the issues of exclusion and isolation.
 I was the Technical Director (funded by the British Council) for “Invisible People” an inclusive performance involving British and German older people in a performance space, integrated with British and German older people from their homes, using Skype and mobile technology at the ufaFabrik Boulevard, street art and environmental festival, Berlin, August 2015 and 2016.

 I am both a Trustee of the Encore Theatre Company CIC and its Registered Company Secretary.
-The company is now the resident theatre company within the School of Health & Social Care, at London South Bank University, and is involved in performance projects, collaborative projects with other theatre groups, and also projects within the School working with staff and students (encoretheatrecompany.co.uk).
+The company is now the resident theatre company within the Institute of Health & Social Care, at London South Bank University, and is involved in performance projects, collaborative projects with other theatre groups, and also projects within the School working with staff and students (encoretheatrecompany.co.uk).

 Conference Presentation “Second Life or Blackboard VLE?” at the Virtual Worlds Best Practices in Education Conference, March 12th 2010